dodlaraghram/Azure_acr_k8s_sas/README.md

 4) Integration with other services such as AKS etc.
 5) Security and compliance.

+# Store Backend State in Azure Storage Account:
+ 1.Created Azure Storage Account manually.
+ 2.Configured Terraform Backend to use Azure Storage Account.
+ 3.Run Terraform Commands to store the state file in remote location for use of ather autherized usage.

 # Authenticate with an Azure container registry:
 Repository-scoped access token: A token along with a generated password lets the user authenticate with the registry.
 You can set an expiration date for a token password, or disable a token at any time.
 uses: